-Sector variation

-CDP's general definition applies
+2025 definition Sector variation Water withdrawals CDP's general definition applies The sum of all water drawn into the boundaries of the organization from all sources for any use over the course of the reporting period.
 In the oil & gas sector, the reporting of water withdrawals volumes typically does not include produced water.
 To enable comparability, CDP requires all companies to include produced water volumes in their withdrawals disclosure, in order to have an accurate water balance.

-CDP's general source list applies

-As part of groundwater withdrawal volumes (be it from renewable or non-renewable sources), organizations should include all withdrawals from aquifers (other than the formation being exploited).
+Water sources CDP's general source list applies Fresh surface water, including rainwater, water from wetlands, rivers and lakes Brackish surface water/seawater Groundwater - renewable Groundwater - non-renewable Produced water Third party sources As part of groundwater withdrawal volumes (be it from renewable or non-renewable sources), organizations should include all withdrawals from aquifers (other than the formation being exploited).
 These withdrawals may be intended for any use in the organization, including injection to maintain well pressure or as part of the fracture fluids.

-CDP's general definition applies

-CDP's general discharge list applies

-In oil production, as part of secondary and tertiary recovery operations, water-based fluids (from various sources) may be used to maintain the pressure, and to displace the hydrocarbons and move them towards the production wells.
+Discharges CDP's general definition applies The sum of effluents and other water leaving the boundaries of the organization (or facility) and released to surface water, groundwater, or third parties over the course of the reporting period.
+Discharges by destination CDP's general discharge list applies Fresh surface water Brackish surface water/seawater Groundwater Third-party destinations In oil production, as part of secondary and tertiary recovery operations, water-based fluids (from various sources) may be used to maintain the pressure, and to displace the hydrocarbons and move them towards the production wells.
 For CDP disclosure, organizations must report these volumes as discharges to groundwater bodies, to enable comparability and have an accurate water balance.

-CDP sector-specific definition

-■ Aligned with IPIECA's Oil & gas industry guidance on voluntary sustainability reporting 3rd ed, (2016).